ichont/ichont.github.io/_pages/about.md

   - /about.html
 ---

 I am a researcher and developer in the field of AI.
 I am currently working at University of Science and Technology of China, supervised by [Prof. Weiming Zhang](http://staff.ustc.edu.cn/~zhangwm/) and [Prof. Han Fang](https://fanghan-ustc.github.io/).
 Previously, I worked with [Prof. Shikai Guo](https://ist.dlmu.edu.cn/info/1287/6768.htm) at [TSMC](http://www.tsmclab.com) Group, conducting research in the fields of code intelligence and EDA intelligence in Daliann Maritime University.
-Currently, my research fields include AI Security, Agent safety, LLM watermark, and AIGC.
+Currently, my research fields include Agentic AI, AI safety, MLLM security, and AIGC.
 If you have sufficient computing resources, I look forward to collaborating with you.
 ![Research_focus](Research_focus.png)